Yakuts

 The Yakuts or Sakha (саха, saxa; plural: сахалар, saxalar) are a Turkic ethnic group native to North Siberia, primarily the Republic of Sakha (Yakutia) in the Russian Federation.
 They also inhabit some districts of the Krasnoyarsk Krai.
 They speak Yakut, which belongs to the Siberian branch of the Turkic languages.

 Etymology

-According to Alexey Kulakovsky, the Russian word yakut was taken from the Evenki екэ, while Marjorie Mandelstam Balzer claims the Russian word is actually a corruption from the Tungusic form.
-According to ethnographer Dávid Somfai, the Russian yakut derives from the Buryat yaqud, which is the plural form of the Buryat name for the Yakuts, yaqa.
-The Yakuts call themselves Sakha, or Urangai Sakha (Yakut: Уран Саха, Uran Sakha) in some old chronicles.
+According to Yakut philosopher Alexey Kulakovsky, the Russian word yakut was taken from the Evenki екэ, while Marjorie Mandelstam Balzer claims the Russian word is actually a corruption from the Tungusic form.
+According to ethnographer Dávid Somfai Kara, the Russian yakut derives from the Buryat yaqud, which is the plural form of the Buryat name for the Yakuts, yaqa.
+The Yakuts call themselves Sakha.